mCRL2org/mCRL2/doc/sphinx-2/user_manual/tools/release/lpsconfcheck.rst

 tries to prove that they are tautologies using a BDD based prover for propositional formulas.
 In some cases :ref:`tool-lpsconfcheck` indicates that a :math:`tau`-summand is not confluent even though it is.
-The option :option:`--verbose` gives insight into what the prover is doing and can be used to see if rewrite rules have to be added to the specification in order to enable the prover to determine that certain condition are indeed tautologies.
+The option `--verbose` gives insight into what the prover is doing and can be used to see if rewrite rules have to be added to the specification in order to enable the prover to determine that certain condition are indeed tautologies.

 In some cases it may be useful to use an SMT solver to assist the prover.
 The SMT solver can further reduce BDDs by removing inconsistent paths.
-A specific SMT solver can be chosen using the option :option:`--smt-solver=SOLVER``.
+A specific SMT solver can be chosen using the option `--smt-solver=SOLVER``.
 Either the SMT solver `Ario <http://www.eecs.umich.edu/~ario>`_ or `CVC3
 <http://www.cs.nyu.edu/acsys/cvc3>`_ can be used.
 To use one of these solvers,
 the directory containing the corresponding executable must be in the path.